 Columbia Man Sentenced for Illegal Firearm

-JEFFERSON CITY, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Columbia, Mo., man was sentenced in federal court today for illegally possessing a firearm.
+JEFFERSON CITY, Mo. – A Columbia, Mo., man who was in a vehicle that led police officers in a pursuit was sentenced in federal court today for illegally possessing a firearm.

-James Douglas Cheek, 31, of Columbia, was sentenced by U.S. District Judge Beth Phillips to five years and three months in federal prison without parole.
+Justin Craig Ewing, 30, was sentenced by U.S. District judge Stephen R. Bough to four years and eight months in federal prison without parole.